 Thank You, Grandma!

 So, what do you think?
 I’d love to hear from you.
 Tell me about your experiences with unusual makeovers.
 Inspire me!
-I’m always looking for new and unusual ideas.
+I’m always looking for new ideas.
 The unexpected! 🙂